mikro-orm/mikro-orm/docs/docs/serializing.md

 Such property can be assigned via one of `Entity.assign()`, `em.create()` and `em.merge()`.
 It will be also part of serialized result.

-This can be handle when dealing with additional values selected via `QueryBuilder` or MongoDB's aggregations.
+This can be handled when dealing with additional values selected via `QueryBuilder` or MongoDB's aggregations.

 ```ts